JonGal/appengine-ml-demo/README.md

 8) Click on Library (left hand column)

-9) Click on Natural Lnaguage API.
+9) Click on Natural Language API.

 10) Click on Enable.